Euclideon/vaultclient/docs/UserGuide.md

 There are additional settings in the "Advanced Connection Settings" dropdown.

 - `Proxy Address` is the address for your internet proxy (this is provided by your system administrator).
 It can additionally include the port number and protocol.
 Examples include: `192.168.0.1`, `169.123.123.1:80` or `https://10.4.0.1:8081`.
 Leaving this blank will attempt auto-detection.
 - `Ignore Certificate Verification` will disable verification of the PEER and HOST certificate authorities.
-This setting should *ONLY* be used when instructed by your system administrator and only when errors are occuring during the login process.
+This setting should *ONLY* be used when instructed by your system administrator and only when errors are occurring during the login process.
 It will weaken the security between your computer and the Euclideon Vault Server.

 > NOTE: `Ignore Certificate Verification` will not be saved due to the security risk associated.
 You will need to enable this setting each time you open the application.